containers/qm/docs/devel/README.md

 Error: creating runtime static files directory "/usr/share/containers/storage/libpod": mkdir /usr/share/containers/storage: read-only file system
 ```

-## QM Drop-in sub-packages

-QM developers are always looking for ways to help new users and engineers onboard more easily.
-With this in mind, they decided to break complex configurations into drop-in sub-package(s) when possible for adjusting the Podman engine configurations specifically within the QM environment.
-Why?
-This approach provides an easy way to extend or override settings without modifying the core (original) configuration files.

 ### Creating your own drop-in QM sub-package